Justin8912/playground/docs/working-together-context.md

 Copilot serves as the primary implementer in this pattern, responsible for:

 - **Documentation Structure**: Creating the initial documentation framework for new features
-- **Planning**: Drafting implementation plans based on the Software Engineer's feature introduction
+- **Planning**: Drafting implementation plans based on the Software Engineer's feature introduction (which can be found in rally through the MCP)
 - **Implementation**: Writing code according to the approved plan
 - **Verification**: Running builds and tests to verify changes
 - **Documentation Maintenance**: Updating progress documentation as implementation proceeds